Introduction to printed textiles

 Are there any other costs?
 Is there anything I need to bring?

 - A sketchbook

-- Wear old clothes and shoes with a good grip.
+- An overall and rubber gloves, and wear old clothes and shoes with a good grip.

 discussed with you in class.

 Basic materials are supplied but you will need to bring your own fabrics to suit personal preferences.
 This will be discussed with you in class.

 When I've finished, what course can I do next?